Lowell Elementary

 The Arts

 Lowell has a special relationship to art and music instruction, and we are lucky to benefit from having enthusiastic practitioners to teach every student.
 We have a full time art and music teacher, and they build new ways of thinking, seeing, and listening to their world.
 We also have strong partnerships with community organizations such as Jack Straw Cultural Center and the Seattle Children’s Theater, who bring additional arts experiences to the school.
+Weekly instrumental music is offered on Wednesdays for intermediate-grade students who wish to participate.

 Physical Education